 The ongoing Covid-19 pandemic highlights the critical need for rapid development of vaccines and antiviral treatments to reduce the number of hospitalizations and deaths caused by this dangerous new coronavirus, SARS-CoV-2.
-The biopharmaceutical industry has quickly responded and at least 80 candidates are already in development.
+The biopharmaceutical industry has quickly responded and a lot of candidates are already in development.
 With good luck, we will eventually have some of the tools we need to fight this new global threat.
 But there is an even larger threat lurking behind the current outbreak, one that has already killed hundreds of thousands of people around the world and that has complicated the care of many Covid-19 patients.
 It is the hidden threat from antibiotic resistance — bacteria that are not killed by standard antibiotics.
 Unfortunately, the pipeline of drugs to manage these deadly infections is nearly dry.

 For this reason we would like to focus on some important concepts.

 AMR is a natural phenomenon that occurs as microbes evolve.
 However, human activities have accelerated the pace at which microorganisms develop and disseminate resistance.
 Incorrect and inappropriate use of antibiotics and other antimicrobials, as well as poor prevention and control of infections, are contributing to the development of such resistance.